drunkbot/drunkbot.github.io/_pages/about.md

 ---
 I'm Kanzhong Yao, currently enrolled as PhD student at the [Robotics for Extreme Environments Group](https://uomrobotics.com/), University of Manchester, supervised by Dr. [Simon Watson](https://research.manchester.ac.uk/en/persons/simon.watson) and Dr. [Ognjen Marjanovic](https://research.manchester.ac.uk/en/persons/ognjen.marjanovic).
 I hold a Bachelor's degree in Vehicle Engineering and a Master's degree in Aerospace Engineering, now I'm working on robotics, specifically in multi-robot collaboration in extreme environments.

-During my PhD, I was awarded Turing Scheme
+During my PhD, I've conducted a secondment at [Micro Underwater Robotics](https://www.tuhh.de/mum/forschung/forschungsgebiete-und-projekte/micro-underwater-robotics), Hamburg University of Technology, under the support of UK [Turing Scheme](https://www.turing-scheme.org.uk/)

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](https://uomrobotics.com/).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.png` and put it in the `img/` folder.